-How to interact with your Member of Congress to get laws changed
+How to interact with the US Government and your Representatives in Congress

-The US State Department Bureau of Consular Affairs working through US Embassies and Consulates around the world is your interface with the US Government when living abroad.
+The US State Department Bureau of Consular Affairs working through US Embassies and Consulates around the world is your interface with US Government services when living abroad.

 The Bureau sets guidelines and directs the Consulates for handling matters such as passport issuance and renewal, reports of births, deaths and marriages of US citizens, aiding destitute travelers, and issuing visas for foreign visitors to the US.
 To get an idea of the services offered by the Consulates, see this State Department webpage: travel.state.gov